THE PERFECT MAN-Is there such an animal?

 - If you voted NO you are probably in the minority, and live more in a world of realism (concern for fact or reality and rejection of the impractical and visionary).
 And have been unlucky in love.

-There is no such thing as a perfect person.
 As much as we would like to believe we are that perfect persona incarnate, we are only deluding ourselves.
-Each of us possess all of those personality traits, and tons more, to some degree or another. but, most of all those who voted NO understand that while we cannot teach old dogs new tricks - we can modify our own personalities and influence our partners by patience, love and positive examples.
+Each of us possess all of those personality traits, and tons more, to some degree or another. but, most of all those who voted NO understand that while we cannot teach old dogs new tricks - we can modify our own personalities and influence our partners by our own display of patience, love and positive examples.
 (Any woman will tell you that they, as a species, have mastered this manipulative behavior in their husbands since the beginning of time).

 May God bless and keep you, if you are one (two) of the lucky people in this world that can say to your partner: "you are perfect, just the way your are".
-Or, should we never ask: "Do i love you because you are beautiful, or are you beautiful because i love you?".

-d.william 01/29/2012
+by: d.william 01/29/2012

 - Taj Mahal - The Symbol Of Eternal Love!

 As everyone know,Taj Mahal made to the list of New Seven Wonders earlier.
 In this page you can find Taj pictures, videos, history and some trivia on the famed Taj Mahal - The Symbol Of Eternal Love.
-This marble marvel remains one of the most loved... - What is Love? by fucsia
+This marble marvel remains one of the most loved... - LOVE IS ALL THERE IS - LOVE KNOWS NO BOUNDARIES.

 Love is the answer to all worldly woes.
 When we judge the love of others, are we really judging ourselves?
 Who has the legal, or moral, right to chose who someone else will love? - LET'S TAKE A POLL - Am I Stupid, or What?

 The art of taking polls?
 What do they really mean?
 If you want a right wing slanted poll, you simply ask the right wing faction.
 If you want a liberal view, you simply poll the liberal faction.
-If you want the Christian view, you simply ask the c - Things i love.
-Grass, Skunk and Tar.
-Part 1
+If you want the Christian view, you simply ask the c

 The luckiest people in the world